-Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply a very large portion of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
+Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply most of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
 Geoexchange reduces the required input energy for heating and cooling by as much as 80 % , allowing for 1-1.5 KW of PV solar panels the power to heat & cool each 1,000 sq ft of building space. .

 The most cost effective path to net zero for an existing building is the installation of a BTES system, collecting solar and waste heat to be stored and used seasonally.

 Regardless if net zero is the goal, our infrastructure relies on electricity, this will not change, however there is growing change to the source of our electricity.
-A properly installed earth energy system is very effective reducing electrical consumption which is key to a greener future, but cost effective also, with each dollar spent on installation worth more than five dollars spent on PV solar system installations.
+A properly installed earth energy system is very effective reducing electrical consumption which is key to a greener future, but cost effective also, with each dollar spent on earth exchange installation worth more than five dollars spent on PV solar system installations.
 Ultimately it’s about financial return.
 One of our projects, a 300,000 sq ft commercial space, has had an annual energy saving equating to more than $ 90,000.00 per year since 2008, returning 150% of the total installation cost.
 All of our commercial project ROI’s are growing at a similar rate.

 Our equipment has been tailored to make the process of vertical ground loop installation fast and efficient, providing high quality at low cost.